-Hence, the absence of ghost--like scalar terms requires $\epsilon<0, g_{44}<0$, whereas wrong--signed mass--terms are conjured by $\epsilon g_{44}>0$. both $g_{44}<0$ and $\epsilon<0$ are associated to space--like coordinates.
-Notice that as expected, in the limit $R\to \infty$ all mass--terms vanish.
-Now, the possibility of having wrongly signed mass term --with correctly signed kinetic term-- that would trigger a self induced symmetry breaking is not available.
+Thus, prior to contraction, the absence of ghost-like scalar terms necessitates $\epsilon < 0, g_{44} < 0$, while correctly signed mass terms arise from $\epsilon g_{44} > 0$.
+Both conditions, $g_{44} < 0$ and $\epsilon < 0$, are associated with space-like coordinates.
+This, unfortunately, seems to leave aside the possibility of having a role for conformal subalgebras identified in (\ref{ConfAlg}--\ref{ConfAlg2}).
+It's noteworthy that, as anticipated, all mass terms vanish in the limit $R \to \infty$.
+Importantly, the possibility of having a wrongly signed mass term (that, together with a correctly signed kinetic term, could instigate self-induced symmetry breaking) is not feasible.